EGARRISXN/egxworld/README.md

-# My Personal Portfolio
+# egxworld

-This is my personal portfolio...
+My personal website / portfolio / whatever you'd like to call it.

 ## Overview

-This is my personal portfolio website built using Next.js 14, Tailwind CSS, Shadcn-UI, and JavaScript.
-It showcases my skills, projects, and provides a glimpse into my professional journey.
+This application showcases my skills, projects, provides a glimpse into my professional journey, and so much more.

-## Features
+## Technologies

+- **JavaScript:** The primary programming language used for the project.
 - **Next.js 14:** Leveraging the latest features and improvements in the Next.js framework.
 - **Tailwind CSS:** A utility-first CSS framework for rapid UI development.
 - **Shadcn-UI:** [Brief description of Shadcn-UI and how it enhances the project]
-- **JavaScript:** The primary programming language used for the project.

-## Getting Started

-### Prerequisites

-- Node.js and npm installed on your machine.

-### Installation
+## Installation

+_Note: installation & deployment instructions use the npm package manager, but you may use the package manager of your choice._

+If you'd like to use this project as a starting point for inspiration, follow these steps!

-1. Clone the repository: `git clone https://github.com/your-username/your-portfolio.git`
+1. Clone the repository: `git clone git@github.com:egarrisxn/egxworld.git`
-2. Navigate to the project directory: `cd your-portfolio`
+2. Navigate to the project directory: `cd egxworld`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm run dev`